Kazakhstan

 Stock Market:

 The country’s second exchange, the Astana International Exchange (AIX) was established on 1st January 2018 as part of the greater Astana International Financial Centre, located in the capital city, Astana.
 The main purpose of the AIX is to host the IPO’s of state owned enterprises controlled by Kazakhstan’s sovereign wealth fund, Samruk-Kazyna.
-Trading in equities started on 14th November 2018 with the listing of Kazatomprom and it is anticipated that Kazakhtelecom and Air Astana will IPO by 2024.
-The first foreign company, Polymetal International PLC from Russia, listed on 25th April 2019.
-As of October 2023 AIX lists 25 equity securities and GDR’s of 22 companies.
+Trading in equities started on 14th November 2018 with the listing of Kazatomprom.
+The first foreign company, Polymetal International PLC from Russia, was listed on 25th April 2019.
+As of July 2024 AIX lists 20 equity securities or GDR’s.

 Useful Links: